raczben/tco_study/README.md

 set_multicycle_path -to [get_ports o_*] 2
 ```

-The following chapters will show different implementation, which can solve this issue.
+The following chapters will show different implementations, which can solve this issue.
 To see more
 details open project from the [multicycle](multicycle) directory.

 ### Native multicycle implementation

 We have seen that the compiler cannot route as fast as required, but maybe it can solve this
 multicycle path problem.
-So let's just implement a simple register, and connect to output port, with
+So let's just implement a simple register, and connect to output port with
 the multicycle constraint.
-This idea implemented by the `o_native_mc_p` (/n) ports.
+This idea is implemented by the `o_native_mc_p` (/n) ports.

 After a longer compiling the timing fails in this case too.